vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - DefinitionUri
      - Location of the corresponding message definition file.
        Relative paths are resolved relative to the location of the IbConfig file.
+   * - UseTraceSinks
+     - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by this service.
+Trace sinks are referred to by their name and can be used by multiple services. (optional)
+   * - Replay
+     - A :ref:`replay configuration <sec:cfg-participant-replay>` to be used
+       by this service. (optional)

 .. _sec:cfg-participant-genericsub: